Japanese Scrambled Eggs

 Making my Japanese scrambled eggs couldn't be easier.
 All you need to do is combine the eggs with soy, salt, mirin and a little of the sesame oil, then cook them gently in a pan with the remaining sesame oil.
 That's it!

-All that's left to do is spoon them over some warm cooked rice and sprinkle over some finely sliced spring onion and a few pieces of shredded nori (seaweed) sheets.
+All that's left to do is spoon them over some warm cooked rice and sprinkle over some finely sliced spring onion and a scattering of Japanese furikake rice seasoning.

 Serving & Storage Suggestions